 After nearly a month of testing, the TOAKS Titanium 450ml Double Wall Cup is the one we recommend.
 Its great insulation, durability, and well-thought-out construction made it our go-to mug.

-The GSI Outdoors Infinity Backpacker Mug, at only $9.95 retail, was a surprisingly fierce contender, holding its own in both insulation and weight with the much pricier titanium mugs.
+The GSI Outdoors Infinity Backpacker Mug was a surprisingly fierce contender for how cheap it is, holding its own in both insulation and weight with the much pricier titanium mugs.

 We highly recommend this mug as a budget option.
 It’s a great alternative to splurging on titanium.

 Note: If you’re looking for insulated camping mugs and thermoses, you’ll find our reviews and recommendations in our guide to the best camping mugs.
 Or if you’re looking for a mug that’s part of a complete set of dinnerware, check out our guide to the best mess kits for camping and backpacking.